-- 1. Identify essential elements of the NESA Science syllabus documents, and strategies to support students as they transition between stages - 2.
+- 1. Identify essential elements of the NSW Earth and Environmental Science Stage 6 Syllabus, and strategies to support students as they transition between stages - 2.
 Use strong knowledge of subject content to plan and evaluate coherent, goal-oriented and challenging lessons, lesson sequences and teaching programs which will engage all students - 3.
-Set achievable learning outcomes to match content, teaching strategies, resources and different types of assessment for a unit of work in science - 4.
+Set achievable learning outcomes to match content, teaching strategies, resources and different types of assessment for a unit of work in Earth and Environmental Science - 4.
 Provide clear directions to organise and support prepared activities and use resources - 5.
-Assess and report on student learning in science to all key stakeholders - 6.
-Identify the characteristics of an effective science teacher and the standards of professional practice in teaching, especially the attributes of Graduate teachers
+Assess and report on student learning in Earth and Environmental Science to all key stakeholders - 6.
+Identify the characteristics of an effective Earth and Environmental Science teacher and the standards of professional practice in teaching, especially the attributes of Graduate teachers